godotengine/godot/modules/limboai/README.md

 - **Hierarchical State Machines (HSM):**
     - Extend the `LimboState` class to implement state logic.
-    - The `LimboHSM` node serves as a state machine that manages `LimboState` instances and transitions.
+    - `LimboHSM` node serves as a state machine that manages `LimboState` instances and transitions.
     - `LimboHSM` is a state itself and can be nested within other `LimboHSM` instances.
     - [Event-based](https://limboai.readthedocs.io/en/latest/getting-started/hsm.html#events-and-transitions): Transitions are associated with events and are triggered by the state machine when the relevant event is dispatched, allowing for better decoupling of transitions from state logic.
     - Combine state machines with behavior trees using `BTState` for advanced reactive AI.